Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Comparison theorems between our filtered complex (resp. our filtered dga) with Kim-Hain's filtered complex (resp. their filtered dga)

 In this section we give the right construction of $(s(C(W\wt{\om}[u])),P)$ in \cite{kiha}.
-Our construction is different from the construction of $(s(C(W\wt{\om}[u])),P)$ in [loc.~cit.] because we use results in \cite{nb} and previous sections.
-Next we give a comparison theorem between our filtered complex $(H_{\rm zar},P)$ in previous sections with $(s(C(W\wt{\om}[u])),P)$.
-As a result the filtered complex $(H_{\rm zar},P)$ in previous sections is a generalization for the case where the base log scheme is not necessarily the log point of a perfect field of characteristic $p>0$.
+The method of our construction is quite different from the construction of $(s(C(W\wt{\om}[u])),P)$ in [loc.~cit.] because we use results in \cite{nb} and the previous sections and because the local log smooth scheme for our construction of $(s(C(W\wt{\om}[u])),P)$ is not necessarily a log smooth lift of a given log smooth scheme.
+Our method does not need the admissible lift defined in \cite{msemi} nor the local calculation of the log blow up of the product of two admissible lifts in \cite{hyp} (and \cite{msemi}), and simplifies arguments about the construction and the properties of several log de Rham-Witt complexes.
+The main results in this section are comparison theorems between $(s(C(W\wt{\om}[u])),P)$ and $(s_{\rm TW}(C(W\wt{\om}[u])\otimes_{\mab Z}{\mab Q}),P)$ with our filtered complex $(H_{\rm zar},P)$ and our filtered dga $(H_{{\rm zar},{\rm TW}},P)$ in previous sections, respectively, in the case where the base log scheme is the log point of a perfect field of characteristic $p>0$.
+As a result we see that $(H_{\rm zar},P)$ and $(H_{{\rm zar},{\rm TW}},P)$ are generalizations of $(s(C(W\wt{\om}[u])),P)$ and $(s_{\rm TW}(C(W\wt{\om}[u])\otimes_{\mab Z}{\mab Q}),P)$, respectively, to the case where the base log scheme is more general.